Agriculture

 Total

-1. What is irrigation sprinkler?
+1. What is an irrigation sprinkler?

 Rajasthan is the most irrigated state through sprinkler irrigation due to water shortage.